-This use case is a special case of KCUC-2b, resulting in cryptographic object atributes being sent from an enterprise KMS to a KMS at a CSP.
+This use case is a special case of KCUC-2b, resulting in cryptographic object attributes being sent from an enterprise KMS to a KMS at a CSP.

 This use case entails implications both for what is included in the exported material and how that material is protected.